reshke/router/README.md

 execute ddl on each shard and then load some data using router

 ### WHAT DO WE NEED FOR TPCC
-    JOIN should work fine
-    UPDATE should work fine
-    DELETE maybe should work
     DDL routing?
-    Some fkexibel way to handle all types of routing expr like SELECT * FROM t1 WHERE 8 * sin(i) - i ~ 12
-    we have connections leak problems when use with odyssey

 ### RUN TPCC
     make PG_CONFIG=/home/reshke/bins/pgsql/bin/pg_config CONFIG_OPTS='-t=yes' clean compile-extension cluster-up